rafaelvc/pldotnet/README.md

 ## Examples

 Many samples can be checked in our [test folder](https://git.brickabode.com/DotNetInPostgreSQL/pldotnet/tree/master/sql).
 Some of them:
+* Fibonnaci
 + C#
 ```csharp
 CREATE FUNCTION fibbb(n integer) RETURNS integer AS $$